gatsbyjs/gatsby/docs/blog/2019-06-19-open-beta-for-gatsby-preview-is-here/index.md

 ---
-title: "Open Beta for Gatsby Preview is here!"
+title: "Open Beta for Gatsby Preview Is Here!"
 date: 2019-06-19
 author: Marisa Morby
 excerpt: "Open Beta for Gatsby Preview is here, with more CMS integrations!"